List of works by W. E. Noffke

-W.E.
-Noffke was an architect in Ottawa, Ontario, Canada, best known for his residential works.
-His houses, some of the grandest in the city of the time, are designed in a large variety of styles, most in an eclectic style, often with Mediterranean influences.
+W. E. Noffke was an architect in Ottawa, Ontario, Canada, best known for his residential works.
+His houses, some of the grandest in the city at the time, are designed in a large variety of styles, most in an eclectic style, often with Mediterranean influences.
 Most of his extant houses are in the Glebe neighbourhood, specifically the Clemow Development.
-The other major location for his residential buildings includes Sandy Hill with many others in smaller neighbourhoods around the city of Ottawa.
+The other major location for his residential buildings includes Sandy Hill, with many others in smaller neighbourhoods around the city of Ottawa.
 Noffke also designed several high-profile Ottawa institutional buildings, including the Central Post Office, Blackburn Building, Hope Building and several embassies.
 Most of Noffke's projects are located in the greater Ottawa area; however, he has made contributions to communities all across the country.